Asymptotic Behavior of Degenerate Linear Kinetic Equations with Non-Isothermal Boundary Conditions

 This paper uses deterministic strategies inspired from probabilistic methods.
 Those tools, namely Doeblin and Harris theorems, were already used by Ca\~nizo-Cao-Evans-Yoldas \cite{Canizo_2020} to derive convergence rates towards equilibrium for the relaxation operator and the linear Boltzmann equation, in the torus and in the whole space with a confinement potential, some forms of the latter leading to polynomial rates of convergence, rather than exponential ones.
 Evans and Moyano \cite{Evans_2019} also recently used Doeblin's theorem to derive quantitative exponential convergence of the degenerate linear Boltzmann equation in the torus.

 To conclude this literature review, we focus on models involving both a hypocoercive structure for the equation and non-deterministic boundary conditions.
 For deterministic boundary conditions (specular or bounce-back), we simply quote, among others \cite{Duan_Landau_2020, Guo_2010, Kim_Specular_Convex_2017, Kim_Specular_2018}.
 For the diffuse reflection with constant temperature, Guo \cite{Guo_2010} obtained exponential convergence in some weighted $L^{\infty}_{x,v}$ space for the linearized Boltzmann equation when $\Omega$ is smooth and convex, using his famous $L^2-L^{\infty}$ approach.
 Briant \cite{Briant_2017} extended this result to more general weights.
-Guo-Briant \cite{Briant_Maxwell_2016} upgraded those findings to get explicit constants and handle the Maxwell boundary condition.
-Regarding those topics, we also mention the recent \cite{Bernou_2022b}.
+Guo-Briant \cite{Briant_Maxwell_2016} upgraded those findings to get explicit constants and handle \MBCM.
+Regarding those topics (including the treatment of the linearized Landau equation), we also mention the recent \cite{Bernou_2022b} based on an enriched version of the Dolbeault-Mouhot-Schmeiser approach to hypocoercivity \cite{Dolbeault_2009, Dolbeault_2015}.
 When the reflection at the wall is diffuse with small temperature variations, Esposito-Guo-Kim-Marra \cite{Esposito_2013} showed the existence of a steady state and gave an exponential result of convergence in $L^\infty$ norm, see also \cite{Duan_2019}, but virtually nothing is none outside this case.